 The dining room has a high beamed ceiling and a large fireplace that was needed in earlier times to keep the room warm in winter.

-The restaurants of the Parador group offer a mix of international and
+The restaurant of the Parador® group offers a mix of international and

 "Huevos a la Alcanizana", egg dish;

 In the town of Alcaniz, the places to visit are the Excolegiata, the Gothic paintings in the Torre del Homenaje, the Medieval "Pasadizos" (corridors), the City Hall, and the Gothic "Lonja" (marketplace).